NASA-IMPACT/nasa-apt/README.md

 ```bash
 docker-compose up --build
 ```
-This will create several docker containers: one for the Postgres database, one for the REST API, one for the ElasticSearch instance and one for a Localstack instance, which mocks AWS resources locally.
+This will create several docker containers: one for the Postgres database, one for the REST API, one for the opensearch instance and one for a Localstack instance, which mocks AWS resources locally.

 The Localstack container will instantiate a cognito service.
 The cognito service is a PAID feature of localstack, so you'll need an API key for a localstack PRO account as an env variable (in the `.env` file):